NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 1. Vastly reducing or entirely stopping the natural aging process
 2. Curing chronic diseases such as cancer, cardiovascular diseases and diabetes (of which the prior discovery is a superset)
 3. Curing and reversing neurological damage after incidents such as strokes, accidents or traumata to the head
+4. Making effective use of genetic engineering technology such as CRISPR gene editing

-Sure, there are some cool things that are happening and will most likely happen in the soon future such as
+Sure, there are some cool things that are happening recently in medicine or will most likely happen in the soon future such as

 1. Hepatitis B and Hepatitis C are almost [completely curable](https://www.medicinenet.com/can_hep_c_be_cured_completely/article.htm).
 We developed anti retroviral medication that can eradicate Hepatitis C: *The "direct-acting" antiviral medications are given over 12 weeks.
 These are combination medications and will cure early acute hepatitis C in more than 90 percent of people.
 They are Harvoni (combination of ledipasvir and sofosbuvir) and Viekira Pak (a mix of ombitasvir, paritaprevir, ritonavir and dasabuvir)*

 2. HIV might become curable in the next 10 years.
 Biontech and Moderna launched several [phase 1 trials](https://clinicaltrials.gov/ct2/show/NCT05001373) for mRNA vaccines against HIV.
-But it has to be said that phase 1 vaccination trials only means: *Phase 1, Randomized, First-in-human, Open-label Study to Evaluate the Safety and Immunogenicity of eOD-GT8 60mer mRNA Vaccine (mRNA-1644) and Core-g28v2 60mer mRNA Vaccine (mRNA-1644v2-Core) in HIV-1 Uninfected Adults in Good General Health.* Put differently: They first want to see if the vaccine doesn't harm HIV **uninfected** individuals and generates the desired immune response, before they look if the vaccine effectively prevents HIV infection in the future.
+But it has to be said that phase 1 vaccination trials merely means: *Phase 1, Randomized, First-in-human, Open-label Study to Evaluate the Safety and Immunogenicity of eOD-GT8 60mer mRNA Vaccine (mRNA-1644) and Core-g28v2 60mer mRNA Vaccine (mRNA-1644v2-Core) in HIV-1 Uninfected Adults in Good General Health.* Put differently: They first want to see if the vaccine doesn't harm HIV **uninfected** individuals and generates the desired immune response, before they look if the vaccine effectively prevents HIV infection in the future.

 3. mRNA vaccines against Cancer.
 For example, stage 3 and stage 4 Melanoma, a highly lethal skin cancer in very late stages had a [survival rate of 6 to 7 months in the year 2000](https://www.nature.com/articles/d41586-020-01038-9).
 Nowadays, in the year 2021, with the the help of immunotherapy and targeted therapy such as checkpoint inhibitors, the same late stage malicious cancer has a 5-year survival rate between [22.5% (stage 3) - 63% (stage 4)](https://www.curemelanoma.org/about-melanoma/melanoma-staging/melanoma-survival-rates/).
-That is a fucking huge leap in a quick time :)
+That is a huge leap in a quick time :)